- Bureau of Municipal Info

 Background on the New Jersey Supreme Court’s decision in North Jersey Media Group, Inc., v.
 Township of Lyndhurst, et al., a case attempting to clarify the scope of the ‘criminal investigatory record’ and ‘records of investigations in progress’ exemptions to the Open Public Records Act (OPRA).
 This case also touched upon the common law right of access.

-More information is posted on the New Jersey State League of Municipalities blog, The Town Crier.
+More information is posted on the Town Crier blog.

 New Jersey Supreme Court Rules on Filing Period & Attorneys Fees in Open Public Records Act (OPRA) Cases

 In the case of Mason v.
 Hoboken, A-22-07, decided on July 22, 2008, the New Jersey Supreme Court affirmed the Appellate Division finding that the 45-day filing period of Rule 4:69-6(a), governing actions in lieu of prerogative writ, applies to OPRA suits filed in the Superior Court.
 The Court further found that a plaintiff suing in such action over denial of an OPRA request who receives the documents during the suit is not necessarily a "prevailing party" entitled to recover attorneys’ fees.

 In this case, the plaintiff urged that a "rebuttable presumption" should exist in such a case that the plaintiff is a prevailing party entitled to such fees.
 The justices disagreed, instead supporting the "catalyst theory" in these matters, which allows attorneys fees in OPRA cases only if the requestor can prove facts establishing a "causal nexus" between the litigation and its receipt of the records.
 However, the Court said that a different standard would apply if an agency fails to respond at all to a request within the seven business days allowed under OPRA.
 In such cases, the burden shifts to the agency to prove that the suit was not the catalyst for its belated disclosure.